TheRealBenForce/codepipeline-powered-static-website/README.md

 AWS infrastructure glue so that every change to content in the Git repository is automatically deployed to the static web site.

-The website can serve the exact contents of the Git repository, or a static site generator plugin (e.g., Hugo) can be specified on launch to automatically generate the site content from the source in the Git repository.
+The website can serve the exact contents of the Git repository, or a static site generator plugin (e.g., Hugo) can be specified to automatically generate the site content from the source in the Git repository.
+The codebuild.yml file instructs the created CodeBuild project how to build the static file in question.

 The required stack parameters are a domain name and an email address.

-The primary output values are a list of nameservers to set in your domain's registrar and a Git repository URL for adding and updating the website content.
+The primary output values are a list of nameservers to set in your domain's registrar and a CodeCommit git URL if you are not connecting an existing GitHub repository for adding and updating the website content.

 Git repository event notifications are sent to an SNS topic and your provided email address is initially subscribed.